galopujacyjez/DADBOD/README.md

 ----------------------------------------------
 Usage of Conformal Decals is recommended.

-The contents of this decals set allow players to use historically accurate decals for Buran and Energia vehicles, but are in no way a reflection of the author's views.
+The contents of this decal set allow players to use historically accurate decals for Buran and Energia vehicles, but are in no way a reflection of the author's views.